sorbaathens/academic-website/README.md

 ### Sponsors or supporters page

-+ list the folks that have always taken care of us or anyone who has at any point in time.
++ list the folks that have always supported us or anyone who has at any point in time
 + make a splash page using the same template as the trails page?
 + GA League
 + all the long term supporters